General Ride questions

 Do you offer motorcycle transportation?

-For The Baja Ride we offer bike transport from Riverside CA to Ensenada, as well as from Ensenada back to Riverside CA both options can be purchased separately through our webstore.
+For Malcolm’s Baja Ride and Ducati DRE we offer bike transport from Riverside CA to Ensenada, as well as from Ensenada back to Riverside CA both options can be purchased separately through our webstore.
 Bike transportation from Cabo back to Ensenada is included in your entry.
-We do not offer any transport options for No Wimps in Baja.
+We do not offer any transport options for No Wimps.

 Do I need Mexican Pesos?